| HOME

 An

-already-edited document is examined one final time, checking for any
+already-edited document is examined one final time, checking for typos,

 Technical